 Alternative 1 would result in the placement of dredged material at various disposal sites.
 Those sites where no development beyond placement of dredge material would occur (CSWH Expansion Area, Eelgrass Habitat Area, and LA-2), minimal construction equipment would be required (dredge, barge, tug boat, slurry pipeline, and pump).
 As such, emergency access to these sites would not be adversely impacted during construction.
-For the CDF at Berths 243-245 and the new land area at the Northwest Slip, construction equipment would be located at designated staging areas adjacent to the construction areas, thereby minimizing impacts to emergency access or emergency evacuation plans or increase the risk of injury or death and would not contribute to cumulative impacts.
+For the CDF at Berths 243-245 and the new land area at the Northwest Slip, construction equipment would be located at designated staging areas adjacent to the construction areas, thereby minimizing impacts to emergency access.
+Therefore, Alternative 1 would not interfere with any existing emergency response or emergency evacuation plans or increase the risk of injury or death and would not contribute to cumulative impacts.